Dr. Michael May (FRCS) — Updated on April 28, 2023

 If you’re worried about taking Finasteride for these reasons, there are alternative methods of treating hair loss that you can consider.

-There is a range of different options like Minoxidil, Biotin for hair loss, Pygeum bark, and Pumpkin seed oil [4] that have all shown signs of blocking DHT and reducing hair loss.
+There is a range of different options like Minoxidil, Biotin for hair loss, Pygeum bark, and Pumpkin seed oil [4] that have all shown signs of blocking DHT and reducing loss of hair.

-If your hair loss is more extreme, you might even think about getting a hair transplant.
-The two most common options are an FUE (Follicular Unit Extraction) transplant, or FUT (Follicular Unit Transplantation), both of which can provide a natural result.
+If your hair loss is more extreme, you might even think about visiting a hair transplant clinic.
+The two most common options are an FUE (Follicular Unit Extraction) transplant or FUT (Follicular Unit Transplantation), both of which can provide a natural result.

-If you want to do something about your hair loss, or just need some professional advice to help you figure out which treatment method will be the best for your situation, why not speak to one of our professional surgeons at Wimpole Clinic?
+If you want to do something about your hair loss, or just need some professional advice to help you figure out which of the best hair loss treatments for men is best for your situation, speak to one of our professional surgeons at Wimpole Clinic.

 Our expert and professional specialists can help you determine the best option for your needs, and take you through the whole process.